 Like many people, I always wanted to be a HAM at an early age, but I did not know how to go about it.
-When I did, it would be 1986 before I had the time.
-My thanks to Chris Crobaugh NU8R and Ola Sloane WD8MOU (silent key) for being my Elmers.
+I started my radio experience in CB, licensed as KCU3393 in the middle 60's.
+Later, I graduated to a microwave trailer for Radio Relay and crypto in the Marine Corps.
+When I did learn how to become a ham, it would be 1986 before I had the time.
+My thanks to Chris Crobaugh NU8R who taught me morse code and Ola Sloane WD8MOU (silent key), who took my code skills to a new level and for being my Elmers.

 Volunteering for the weather service also led to meeting Tom Kelly a volunteer fireman and EMA worker for Lorain County.
 That lead me to volunteering for EMA and led Tom to being its Director in time.
 The B F Goodrich fire, the Aztec Chemical Plant explosion, and few other things added to my ARES/RACES volunteer experiences.

 In late 1999 I accepted a transfer to Pensacola, FL and made the move in April of 2000.
 And that's where the "4" comes from in the call.
 I always had a mobile rig for HF, 2M and 70cm, but Florida is a great place for motorcycling and I never set up a home station again until 2006.
 So Ham Radio kind of took a back seat for a few years while I rode the Harley 24/7 until I retired.
 Now with 130,000 miles on this 1995 FLHTCUI and counting.
 Over 600,000 miles lifetime on 2 wheels.

 Now, I have an ever growing home station and I can enjoy the hobby daily.
 Even the Dresser has a VHF/UHF radio on it with APRS so the XYL can keep tabs on me.
 I also collect Drake equipment.
 If it doesn't glow it's not a radio!